Fljótavík

 Fljótavík ([ˈfljouːtaˌviːk]) is a wide bay in the far north-west of Hornstrandir, in the Westfjords region in Iceland.
 It is a part of the nature reserve Hornstrandafriðland (status granted in 1975) which covers the northernmost tip of the Hornstrandir peninsula.

-A deep valley rises from the bay and a shallow inlet(which is more of a lagoon).
+A deep valley rises from the bay and a shallow inlet (which is more of a lagoon).

-It was settled during the settler age by Geirmundur heljarskinn who also settled nearby inlet and valleys.
-The area was deserted around the mid 20th century but the descendants of the former inhabitants dwell there on occasion in summer cottages.
+It was settled during the settler age by Geirmundur heljarskinn who also settled nearby inlets and valleys.
+The area was deserted around the mid-twentieth century, but the descendants of the former inhabitants dwell there on occasion in summer cottages.

 Icelandic post-rock band Sigur Rós named the ninth track of their 2008 album Með suð í eyrum við spilum endalaust after Fljótavík.